seequent/properties/docs/content/examples.rst

             return value

-Then use :code:`Vector3` as you would any other property:
+Then use :code:`MyVector3` as you would any other property:

 .. exec::

     import properties
+    class MyVector3(properties.Property):
+        """A vector trait that defines length of 3""" info_text = 'a Vector!'

+        def validate(self, instance, value):
+            """Determine if array is valid based on length""" assert isinstance(value, list)
+            assert len(value) == 3
+            return value

-    class MyClass(properties.HasProperties):
+    class MyProperties(properties.HasProperties):
+        """A class that uses properties"""
         import properties #hide
-        class Vector3(properties.Property): #hide
+        class MyVector3(properties.Property): #hide
             """A vector trait that defines length of 3""" #hide info_text = 'a Vector!' #hide
             def validate(self, instance, value): #hide